How many websites use WordPress in 2024, and what is the WordPress market share?

 After building your following and promoting your website, you can switch to WordPress.org for improved optimization.

-While WordPress is the most popular content management system, it’s expedient we inform you about the performance of WordPress in the marketplace.
+While WordPress market share stats shows that it is the most popular content management system, and so it’s expedient we inform you about the performance of WordPress in the marketplace.

 W3Techs reports the percentage of websites using various content management systems.